michalzalobny/react-just-parallax/react-just-parallax/README.md

 <br>

 React Just Parallax is an open source, production-ready library that's designed for all creative developers and more.
+- Written in TypeScript
+- Super lightweight
+- Easy to use
+- blazing fast

 ### 📦 NPM Link